- Courses Courses

-Aspiring clinical social workers or counselors can earn a Master of Social Work (M.S.W.) or a master's degree in counseling, respectively, for their graduate school education.
-Counseling programs may be available in marriage and family therapy, school counseling, clinical counseling, mental health counseling or substance abuse counseling.
+A Master of Social Work (M.S.W.) or a master's degree in counseling may be available in marriage and family therapy, school counseling, clinical counseling, mental health counseling or substance abuse counseling.
 Topics of study could include counseling theories, human growth and development, abnormal psychology, psychopharmacology, evaluation of practice and research methods.
 The Council for Accreditation of Counseling and Related Educational Programs accredits master's programs in counseling.
-Social work programs tend to have a social systems approach, with coursework including topics such as human behavior in the social environment, social justice, data analysis, clinical practice with groups and clinical practice with families.
+Coursework includes human behavior in the social environment, social justice, data analysis, clinical practice with groups and clinical practice with families.
 Field experience is often integrated in the curriculum and research may or may not be a requirement.
 Social work programs are accredited by the Council on Social Work Education.
 Both types of programs include a practicum or internship.

 Doctoral graduates must complete an approved post-doctoral placement to gain the experience necessary for licensure.
 During the post-doctoral placement, graduates conduct supervised clinical work and undergo periodic evaluations with an adviser.